Daniel-Warner-X/design-with-cursor-quickstart/jumpstart-your-project.md

 ### 4. **Prompt**

 Describe what you want to build.
 Gemini will automatically switch to Canvas mode when you ask for UI/design elements. **Keep your requests simple** and high-level initially.
-At this stage too much information is worse than too little.
+At this stage, too much information is worse than too little.

 For example, this two-part prompt:

 <img width="540" alt="image" src="https://github.com/user-attachments/assets/95b2346b-2e8d-4dd4-8a39-4e3226a7ba9b" />

-Generated this repsonse:
+Generated this response:

 <img width="867" alt="image" src="https://github.com/user-attachments/assets/d4d71d58-58b0-41a0-a377-64ab287cd86c" />